 - We accepted this project for the price the customer wanted to pay and we'll discover the requirements as we go along.

-- We think we can make decision about how to spend other peoples money with having to estimate how much money, time, or the probability that we will successfully deliver what we promised for that money.
+- We think we can make decisions about how to spend other peoples money without having to estimate how much money, time, or the probability that we will successfully deliver what we promised for that money.

 - We're working on things the customer doesn't want.